All Episodes

 I can think of no liberal, no matter how foul-mouthed, no matter how hateful in entertainment or outside entertainment, who would be banned from being part of an NFL ownership group.

-I can't think of one liberal inside or outside entertainment, foul mouthed, can't think of one liberal who would even be treated like this.
+Can't think of one liberal who would even be treated like this.

-This is all about smearing mainstream traditional conservatism, and I, El Rushbo, happen to be the most prominent voice for mainstream traditional conservatism.
+And I, El Rushbo, happen to be the most prominent voice for mainstream traditional conservatism.

-They cannot beat us, folks in the arena of ideas.
+They cannot beat us, folks, in the arena of ideas.

-For my entire 21-year broadcast career, they have attempted to discredit me and everybody else who is prominent in conservatism.
+For my entire 21-year broadcast career, they have attempted to discredit me and everybody else who is prominent. in conservatism.

 And it's now descended to the point that they have to make up things, I said.